San Pedro Valley - Geologic History

 Martin formation, was deposited that

-was rich in fossil life forms such as brachiopods and corals.
-Exposures
+was rich in fossil life forms such as brachiopods

 of Martin limestone are often slope-formers.
-Castle Rock in old Bisbee is
+Castle Rock in old Bisbee

 a chunk of Martin limestone.